 Power Versus Endurance

-Endurance sports such as cycling and marathon running seem to diminish testosterone levels.
-A client who is preparing for a triathlon or an Ironman, therefore, may have to settle for slightly lower circulating hormone levels.
+Endurance sports, such as cycling and marathon running, seem to diminish testosterone levels.
+A client preparing for a triathlon or an Ironman, therefore, may have to settle for slightly lower circulating hormone levels.
 However, appropriate training/rest/nutrition/guidance will enable him to succeed regardless, since this potent hormone does not define an athlete’s abilities.

 If a client attempts to engage you in a conversation regarding the use of steroids to boost a low testosterone level, I would suggest referring him to an endocrinologist.
 These specially trained physicians can then assess the client from a medical point of view rather than merely sports enhancement.
-There are prescription medications on the market to address this issue in a safe and monitored fashion.
+Men who exhibit low testosterone levels tend to have higher rates of heart disease, depression, and dementia…all the more reason to combine these workouts with a primary healthcare provider.

 Check out this article, also!